Skip to main content

 Conclusion

-This is a basic example to get you started with how Data Events can be used with an Event trigger (load-record) to perform a visibility Action (SETHIDDEN).
+This is a basic example to get you started with how data events can be used with an Event trigger (load-record) to perform a visibility Action (SETHIDDEN).
 Refer to the developer documentation for more examples of data event expressions.

 Did this answer your question?